 PacWest Silicon Smelter

 The Washington State Department of Ecology (DOE) is the regulatory agency responsible for the environmental review of the project under the State Environmental Policy Act (SEPA) as well as issuing environmental permits for the project.
-Since the project location is not located in the state of Idaho, the Idaho Department of Environmental Quality (DEQ) does not have regulatory authority over this project.
+Since the proposed project location is not located in the state of Idaho, the Idaho Department of Environmental Quality (DEQ) does not have regulatory authority over this proposed project.